madyark/MS1-project/README.md

         1. Once in the 'Spread the Word' page, the user can easily find the 'Talking Mental Health Reasons' section of the page.

-        1. There the user will stumble across three different reasons on why talking about mental health matters, as well as full, detailed explanations behind the each of the reasons.
+        1. There the user will stumble across three different reasons on why talking about mental health matters, as well as full, detailed explanations behind each of the reasons.

             ![Image showing the first part of the 'Talking Mental Health Reasons' section of the 'Spread the Word' page](assets/readme-media/talking-mental-health-reasons.PNG)